 Using a Template to Create a New Goal

 Choose a Template from the list, and click Next to complete the Goal setup.
 Templates are included within Google Analytics on an industry basis.
-If your account does not have an industry category selected, you won’t see this option.
-Once you choose your industry, you can see a list of available templates to use for goal creation.
+You won’t see this option if your account does not have an industry category selected.
+Once you choose your industry, you can see a list of templates for goal creation.

 Creating a Custom Goal

 Choose Custom from the list of options, click Next Step, select the Type of Goal, and click Next to continue setting up your goal.

 - Destination goals